daichaoyi/DeepLearning_CS7643/Module_3.md

 What are the major four component of RNN?
 1. Input 2.
 Hidden state  3.
 Weight/Parameters  4.
 Output

-Why is the use of fully connected layers/MLPs problematic for sequential/time-series data? in fully connected layer, the biases and weights are independent.
+Why is the use of fully connected layers/MLPs problematic for sequential/time-series data? in fully connected layer, the biases and weights are independent. prone to overfit.

+What roles did hidden state play in RNN? it's a contextual vector at time t that acts as the 'memory' of the past states, it is calculated as the function of the current input(x_t) and the past hidden state h(t-1).